Hacker0x01/docs.hackerone.com/docs/programs/groups-and-permissions.md

 To edit your group name and permissions, click **Edit** next to the group you want to edit in **Settings > General > Group Management**.

+### Adding or Removing Users
-To add or remove users to the group:
+To add or remove users:
 1. Click **Add/Remove users**.
 2. Select the check box of the users you want to add to the group.
 3. Deselect the check boxes of the users you want to remove from the group.